Can Tens Unit Cause Heart Attack

 The primary concern surrounding TENS (Transcutaneous Electrical Nerve Stimulation) units and heart health is whether the electrical impulses they generate can interfere with the heart's natural rhythm or cause any damage.
 To address this, we need to understand how TENS units work and the specific conditions under which they might pose a risk.

-Therefore, it's crucial to understand the device, its proper usage, and potential risks, especially if you have any existing health issues.
+Because of this, it's crucial to understand the device, its proper usage, and potential risks, especially if you have any existing health issues.
 Consulting with a healthcare professional before using a TENS unit is always recommended, particularly for individuals with heart conditions.

 Comprehensive Overview of TENS Units and Heart Health